 A very common scenario in log collection is a large number of log producing clients sending data to a few consumer agents that are attached to the storage subsystem.
-For example, logs collected from hundreds of web servers sent to a dozen of agents that write to HDFS cluster.
+For examples, logs collected from hundreds of web servers sent to a dozen of agents that write to HDFS cluster.

-This can be achieved in Flume by configuring a number of first tier agents with an avro sink, all pointing to an avro source of single agent (Again you could use the thrift sources/sinks/clients in such a scenario).
+This can be achieved in Flume by configuring a number of first tier agents with an avro sink, all pointing to an avro source of single agent.
 This source on the second tier agent consolidates the received events into a single channel which is consumed by a sink to its final destination.